I am a Hypocritical Reader

 If you read what everyone else reads.
 You are you’re going to start to think like everyone else.
 If you think like everyone else, you’re not going to think differently and creatively.

 What a horrible way to be….Think out of the box…I hate that cliche.
-How about deploy divergent thinking…that’s better…
+How about deploying divergent thinking…that’s better…

 By reading mostly best sellers and not giving the lowly debut novels, stand alones, interesting genres and indie authors a chance, you risk thinking patterns that are convergent, uncreative, the inability to be unique, fruitlessness and unoriginal.